neo4j/graphql/docs/rfcs/rfc-013-cypher-based-hooks.md

 ## Notes

 Actually, creating a Hook system for top-level operations like updating a user property is quite straightforward, the complexity starts to arise when you talk about the nested operations such as connect and disconnect - surely subscribers would want to know if a relationship was upserted too?
 The great thing about using Cypher hooks is that users don't need to navigate their way through the resolve info to find if a connection has happened because we can append the custom logic just after the connection statement.

+## Appetite

+3 weeks

+## Considerations

+1. `this` variable injected into the scope
+2. `target` variable injected into the scope on CONNECT and DISCONNECT
+3. Does the OPERATIONS array need to be different depenant on `pre` and `post`
+4. Combine this will Javascript callback hooks, using the same directive ?